lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

 Supported Operating Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenFPGA is continously tested with Ubuntu 22.04, Ubuntu 24.04 and CentOS 9
+OpenFPGA is continously tested on

+- Windows 2025 server (equivalent to Win10/11)
+- Ubuntu 22.04
+- Ubuntu 24.04
+- CentOS 9

 It might work with earlier versions and other distributions.

 In addition to continous integration, our community users have tested OpenFPGA on their local machines using the following operating systems: